pharo-contributions/taskit/README.md

 ```
 >The selector name `schedule` is chosen in purpose instead of others such as run, launch or execute.
 TaskIT promises you that a task will be *eventually* executed, but this is not necessarilly right away.
 In other words, a task is *scheduled* to be executed at some point in time in the future.

-This first example is however useful to clarify the first two concept but it remains too simple.
+This first example is however useful to clarify the first two concepts but it remains too simple.
 We are schedulling a task that does nothing useful, and we cannot even observe it's result (*yet*).
 Let's explore some other code snippets that may help us understand what's going on.

 The following code snippet will schedule a task that prints to the `Transcript`.
 Just evaluating the expression below will make evident that the task is actually executed.
 However, a so simple task runs so fast that it's difficult to tell if it's actually running concurretly to our main process or not.
 ```smalltalk